JohnnyDevv/Analysis-of-unicorn-companies/README.md

 3. Which countries have the most unicorns?
 Are there any cities that appear to be industry hubs?
 4. Which investors have funded the most unicorns?

-## Solution
+## Solutions

-The analysis was successfully completed with SQL within the Teradata DBMS (Database Management System).
+The analysis was successfully completed with SQL (Structured Query Language) within the Teradata DBMS (Database Management System).
+Solution files are located in the solutions folder.